Yuhao018/Making-Journal/journal-pages/week-04.md

 - What questions do D'Ignazio and Klein's ideas raise for your work with this dataset?

+*Their ideas made me think about who the data is shown to, who the audience is, and how I should focus on the collection and presentation of data for vulnerable users.
+This data only includes vehicle data, so what about road bikes and scooters?
+Where is the data that these users of other tools need?*

 - How does Mikaere's framing of data as a strategic asset for Māori development challenge or inform how you think about the dataset you chose?

+*Mikaere's idea makes me think that a lot of data is closely related to people and culture.
+Data isn't just numerical tables; it can also represent communities.
+So who owns this data, and who benefits from it?
+This also reminds me to be careful and respectful when using data, especially in NZ, and to respect Maori culture.*

 - What was your experience of working with AI as design tool?

+*Using AI to accomplish tasks is very efficient.
+It can quickly help me organise the content of spreadsheets and point out any missing data.
+It's like having an assistant who sorts out all the administrative work for you.
+AI is also clever.
+It gives you ideas and helps you check for errors in your code.
+This also makes my graphic design process faster.
+However, I still need to use clear prompts to tell it my ideas and guide it through each step of the work.
+The graphics produced from the code often don't meet the requirements, so I need to understand and modify them.*

 - What would you develop further with more time?

 # References